 Asylum hotel won’t let mum cook for her sickle cell daughter

-Hotel has refused charity’s requests, leaving 16-month-old Zarah Azeez with only baby food that she won’t eat
+Hotel has refused charity’s requests, leaving 16-month-old Zarah with only baby food that she won’t eat

 The asylum seeker mum of a toddler with sickle cell disease has been refused access to a microwave at her hotel, where staff instead give her jars of baby food that the 16-month-old refuses to eat.

-Mariam and Zarah have been living in a room at the Copthorne Hotel London Gatwick in Crawley, near Gatwick Airport, since January while awaiting the outcome of their asylum claim.
+Mariam and Zarah have been living in a room in a hotel near Gatwick Airport since January while awaiting the outcome of their asylum claim.

 Mariam has begged hotel staff to let her use their cooking facilities, because Zarah needs more than the baby food she is given by the hotel.
 But staff have refused, meaning she often has to rely on breastfeeding – something she struggles to do because of her own lack of nutritious food.